rexhip/rexhip/code_snippets/bits.md

            data := #status, // Read the whole word mb := #mb);

-// Later in the program when one a bits need to be read, then a
+// Later in the program when a bits need to be read, then a bit
-// bit can be referred to directly.
-Eg. #status.b11_ready, for the ready
+// can be referred to directly.
+Eg. #status.b11_ready, for the
-// bit in this example
+// ready bit in this example

 IF #status.b11_ready THEN
     // Do something.
 END_IF;

-// Same tecnicke can be used when a word need to be written to
+// Same technique can be used when a word need to be written to
 // a holding register.
 ```